 Soul Calibur III (2005):

 This game is the 4th installment in the Soul series of these battling games.
-It was delivered only for the PS2, dissimilar to its ancestor Soul Calibur II, which was likewise delivered for both the Xbox and Nintendo Game cube, with a solitary different visitor character including in every form. one of its features is Make A-Soul, which permits players to build their special characters by wearing them with a collection of attire parts like defensive layer or robes.
+It was delivered only for the PS2, dissimilar to its ancestor Soul Calibur II, which was likewise delivered for both the Xbox and Nintendo Game cube, with a solitary different visitor character included in every form.

 Character development initially begins with the creation’s orientation, trailed by their battling style and weapon.
 It was chosen to focus on developing the game’s offline substance and characters so that individuals worldwide will want to have a great time.